Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 A Yule log cake, or bûche de Noël, is a chocolate sponge roll filled with chocolate or vanilla cream and covered with chocolate frosting.
 The cake is decorated to make it look like a log.
 Sometimes a white frosting is used so that the log looks as though it's covered in snow.

 Mince pies are small pies or tarts consisting of a pastry shell filled with mincemeat.
 The mincemeat is traditionally made from raisins, currants, apples, lemon peel and zest, spices, brown sugar, suet, and rum or brandy.
 The pies may have a lid or may be open.
-Mince pies are a traditional Christmas treat in Britain and are popular in some other countries, too.
+Mince pies are a traditional Christmas treat in Britain and are popular in some other countries as well.

 Pagan History of the Yule Log

 Yule was a festival involving feasting, fun, and hope.
-People brought a large log indoors during the celebration, placed it in a fireplace, and set it alight, often after sprinkling it with a libation.
-The goal was to keep the log burning for at least twelve hours and sometimes for as long as twelve days.
+People brought a large log indoors during the celebration.
+They placed it in a fireplace and set it alight, often after sprinkling it with a libation.
+The goal was to keep the log burning for at least 12 hours and sometimes for as long as twelve days.
 The burning log may have been a symbol of the returning sun.

 A small piece of the burned log was kept to light the next year's log.
 The burnt wood was believed to have magical properties that would protect the people from evil during the upcoming year and bring them good luck.
 The ashes produced from the log were also thought to have magical powers and were saved.
 They were often added to soil to improve the productivity of crops.